lenguyenhaohiep/formless3/README.md

 ## Chrome Extension
 Follow instruction here
 https://developer.chrome.com/extensions/getstarted#unpacked and load the folder as a chrome extension.
-It's notice that this extension supports some functionalities
+It's notice that this extension supports some functionalites